Three hexagons with the words usable, useful and desirable.

 | 8 min read

 The question of usability compared to desirability comes up a lot in UX design, and it’s important to distinguish the two.
 Why?
 Because usability is the base level of the user experience, it is difficult to create a worthwhile user experience without it.
 However, without desirability, it’s unlikely that the user experience will be memorable or recommendable to others.
-Here we’ll look into the differences between usability and desirability and how to consider them to design a successful UX mobile strategy.
+Here we’ll look into the differences between usability and desirability and how to consider them in a successful mobile user experience (UX) design strategy.

 Four simple levels of UX were defined by the Nielsen Norman Group Conference in Amsterdam in 2008.
 They are: